Have you considered using a complementary therapy to support your breast cancer treatment?

-Complementary therapies are different from complementary medicines, which are products that are taken or used, e.g. vitamin supplements.
+Complementary therapies are different from complementary medicines, which are products that are taken, e.g. vitamin supplements.

 Should I use a complementary therapy?

-Many women with breast cancer use complementary therapies to help improve their physical and emotional wellbeing.
-Complementary therapies can help you to manage some of the side-effects of breast cancer and breast cancer treatments, including anxiety, pain and fatigue.
+Complementary therapies can improve your physical and emotional wellbeing.
+They can also help you to manage some of the side effects of breast cancer treatments, such as anxiety, pain and fatigue.

-While many complementary therapies can be very helpful, it is a good idea to talk to a member of your medical team before starting anything new to discuss any possible effects the therapy may have on your breast cancer treatments or health.
+While many complementary therapies can be very helpful, it is a good idea to talk to a member of your medical team before starting anything new.
+This will help you to prevent any possible effects that the therapy may have on your breast cancer treatments or health.

 Questions to ask about complementary therapies

-If you are considering beginning a complementary therapy, you may like to ask your doctor and/or complementary therapist the following questions:
+If you want to begin a complementary therapy, you may like to ask your doctor and/or complementary therapist the following questions:

-- How do you think this complementary therapy will help me?
+- How will this therapy will help me?

-- Will I have any unwanted side-effects from this complementary therapy?
+- Will I have any unwanted side effects ?

 - What should I do if I experience any side effects?